NunoSempere/time-to-botec/README.md

 I was very surprised that Node/Squiggle code was almost as fast as the raw C code.
 For the Python code, it's possible that the lack of speed is more a function of me not being as familiar with Python.
 It's also very possible that the code would run faster with [PyPy](https://doc.pypy.org).

 I was also really happy with trying [Nim](https://nim-lang.org/).
-The version which beats all others is just the normal usage of Nim, in the "release" compilation mode (the "danger" compilation mode shaves of a few more miliseconds).
+The version which beats all others is just the fastest "danger" compilation of Nim (the "release" compilation is 0m0.183s instead).
 The Nim version has the particularity that I define the normal function from scratch, using the [Box–Muller transform](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform#Basic_form).
 For Nim I also have a version of the code which takes around 4 seconds, where I define some very inefficient sine & logarithm functions to feed into the Box-Muller method, because it felt like fun to really write a botec tool really from scratch.

 ## Languages I may add later